 Pitcher Inn and Sugarbush ski resort share the same owner – former Wall Street tycoon Winn Smith, whom you will see out skiing, first tracks with guests via his Lincoln Limo snowcat perhaps, or moonlight skiing after a chef’s dinner on the mountaintop at Allyn’s Lodge.
 Sugarbush in the Mad River Valley is cool, cozy and quintessential Vermont.
 Visit Sugarbush’s best ski shops (Sportiv is our favorite for elegant European ski clothes), and Vermont country stores in Waitsfield too.

 Okemo Mountain Resort is the best ski resort for families and foodies in Vermont.
-This ski resort in central Vermont has well groomed trails like World Cup and lovely views of Ludlow Valley … and great on mountain cuisine.
-Stay at the massive mountain hotel – The Jackson Gore Inn is hotel suites with fireplaces.
-Din the lobby is a great bar, fireplace, Wine Room and tavern for dining, and an outdoor heated pool & hot tubs.
+Located in central Vermont, Okemo has well groomed trails like World Cup, fierce snow making but a frienldy staff, and lovely views of Ludlow Valley … along with some of the best on mountain cuisine in ski country.
+Stay at the massive mountain hotel – The Jackson Gore Inn has hotel suites with fireplaces.
+Jackosn’ Gore’s lobby has a great bar, with field stone fireplace, Wine Room and Tavern for dining, and an outdoor heated pool & hot tubs.
 Resort amenities include covered ice skating in the Ice House, and indoor swimming all winter in the Spring House.
-The Castle Hill Inn and Spa in Ludlow is a luxury place to stay off mountain with a gorgeous Aveda spa, and stunning views of Okemo’s ski trails from your luxurious suite.
+See our review of an Okemo ski vacation.
+Off mountain, The Castle Hill Inn and Spa in Ludlow is a luxury place to stay (ask for a room in the castle) with a gorgeous Aveda spa, and stunning views of Okemo’s ski trails from your elegant suite.

-Those are our top ski resorts in Vermont for luxury mountain hotels, great skiing and après ski.
-See our luxury vacation review of Vermont’ best skiing, Stowe Mountain Resort.
+Those are our top luxury Vermont ski vacation reviews for luxury mountain hotels, great skiing and après ski.

 Stowe Mountain Resort